atenearesearchgroup/belief-fusion-plugin/README.md

 ### Usage

-1. Import the example project with our profile from the following link. _=> Link not available yet, to be released soon._
+1. Import the example project with our profile from the following link. _Link not available yet, to be released soon._
 2. Once the project is loaded, create the classes needed for your project and instanciate them in an **Object Diagram**.

-In this tutorial, we will be using the example of two friends, Ada and Bob, who are deciding which film they think won an Oscar, so that they can make a guess in a group competition.
+    In this tutorial, we are using the example of two friends, Ada and Bob, who are trying to agree on which film won an Oscar to make a guess in a group competition.

 <div align="center"><img src="https://user-images.githubusercontent.com/26405870/118788630-422f5180-b894-11eb-8acb-aaf37e28d552.png"/></div>

-4. Now we will assign the **Agent** stereotype to those instances which will have an opinion, in this case, Ada and Bob, instances of **FilmFan**.
-Additionally, we will assign the stereotype **UncertainElementFusion** to the films, so that the fans can assign their beliefs, and fuse them afterwards.
+4. Now, we will assign the **Agent** stereotype to those instances which will comment on the films, in this case, Ada and Bob, instances of **FilmFan**.
+Additionally, we will assign the stereotype **UncertainElementFusion** to the films so that the fans can assign their beliefs and fuse them afterward.

 <div align="center"><img src="https://user-images.githubusercontent.com/26405870/118797220-a3f3b980-b89c-11eb-8e00-9bd9d164a0d0.png"/></div>